weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 [{'name': '1Gho094Wev7i', 'status': 'READONLY'}]
 ```

-You can now query and write to the index as normal.
+After the PQ conversion completes, query and write to the index as normal.
 Distances may be slightly different due to the effects of quantization.

 ```python
 client.query.get("DeepImage", ["i"]) \